Foods that Help You Get a Good Nights Sleep and Foods to Avoid!

 When in doubt, use common sense!
 Foods that seem bad before bed, usually are.
 Caffeine-heavy or sugar loaded snacks will leave you worse for the wear tomorrow morning.
 Also, avoid any foods that you know spur heartburn.
-That said, there are many, sustainable and healthy options out there.
+That said, there are many sustainable and healthy recipe options out there.

 The best part?
 You don’t need to make a special list.
 Many pantry favorites can be eaten before bed, depending on your desired effect.
 Particularly popular options include organic almonds and hummus.
 Foods like this are major produces melatonin stimulates the body’s internal clock.